Jonathan2251/lbd/_sources/gpu.txt

 Since GLSL shaders provide a general way for writing C code in them, if applying a software frame work instead of OpenGL api, then the system can run some data parallel computation on GPU for speeding up and even get CPU and GPU executing simultaneously.
-Or Any language that allows the code running on the CPU to poll a GPU shader for return values, can create a GPGPU framework [#gpgpuwiki]_.
+Furthmore, any language that allows the code running on the CPU to poll a GPU shader for return values, can create a GPGPU framework [#gpgpuwiki]_.
 The following is a CUDA example to run large data in array on GPU [#cudaex]_ as follows,